 This policy applies to clients applying for various forms of housing assistance, with the exception of supported and crisis accommodation, and affordable housing.

 3. Policy statement

 The social housing sector provides housing assistance in NSW under Housing Pathways.
-This means that clients can apply for housing assistance by completing a single application form and lodging it with a social housing provider (‘the provider’), which includes FACS offices and participating community housing providers.
+This means that clients can apply for housing assistance either online, via www.housingpathways.nsw.gov.au, by phone on 1800 422 322 or by accessing their local FACS office or participating community housing providers.

 Participating providers are responsible for responding to the range of client needs.
 Where a social housing provider does not deliver a specific housing service, the provider will facilitate the client’s access to another provider for the service required.

 Clients cannot apply for the following forms of assistance through Housing Pathways.
 These include:

 - Shorter-term social housing, including crisis accommodation and transitional housing

 To access any of the housing assistance options provided under Housing Pathways, households must meet the relevant eligibility criteria.

 Generally, the social housing provider where the client has lodged an application form will conduct an initial eligibility assessment to determine:

 - Whether the client meets the eligibility criteria, and